gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ## Key idea: gem5 Interprets Python

-The gem5 simulator can be thought of as a C++ program that interprets a Python script which defines the simulation. `gem5` *is a Python interpreter* that includes the gem5 python libraries.
+The gem5 simulator can be thought of as a C++ program that interprets a Python script which defines the simulation. `gem5` *is a Python interpreter* that includes the gem5 Python libraries.

 > **WARNING**: This is a simplification.
 > Some simulation configuration information is present in the C++ code.